GouniManikumar12/aip-spec/index.md

 - 📋 [PRD](PRD) - Product Requirements Document
 - 🔒 [Security](SECURITY) - Security policy

-## What is AMXP?
+## What is AIP?

-The **AdMesh Exchange Protocol (AMXP)** is an open standard for monetizing user intent in AI-powered and agentic environments.
+The **Agentic Intent Protocol (AIP)** is an open standard for monetizing user intent in AI-powered and agentic environments.
 It enables:

 - **Platforms** to monetize AI conversations and agent interactions
 - **Advertisers** to reach users at the moment of intent